-Stories from PSCC
+Stories from the Pit Stop

 This is an ongoing collection of stories and reflections by our very own volunteers.

 The kindest people working quietly to ensure more deserving people have a meal each day.

 My first experience volunteering at Pit Stop left me feeling humbled, grateful and amazed

 They feed the homeless, the hungry and the poor.
 No discrimination.

 My Month with Pit Stop